subskybox/Orba/orba2/README.md

 >**PRO TIP**: Sample #s can be obtained from audio editing software such as [Audacity](https://www.audacityteam.org).

 ### FUTURE PLANS:
-1. The script will allow you to add a flag to manage the creation or updating of UUIDs.
-2. The script will allow you to supply the path to a *.artipreset* file and will make the replacement for you.
+1. The script will allow you to supply the path to a *.artipreset* file and will make the replacement for you.

 ### DEMO: